wxfnyu/magiarecord_automatic_updater/README.md

 Credits
 -------

-Thanks to : Madigan Mason and Illumis for testing and debugging help
+Thanks to :

+- Madigan Mason and Illumis for testing and debugging help on the prior Powershell based version
+- Adj and Bracket for this rust based version

 Useful Links
 ------------